thiagomini/clean-node-api/requirements/save-survey-result.md

 ## Success cases:

 1. ⛔ Receives a **PUT** request over **/api/surveys/{survey_id}/results**
-1. ⛔ Validates if the request is authenticated
-1. ✅ Validates the **survey_id** parameter
-1. ✅ Validates the **answer** parameter
-1. ⛔ Creates a survey result with provided data if no record exists yet.
+1. ✅ Creates a survey result with provided data if no record exists yet.
-1. ⛔ Updates a survey result with provided data if no record exists yet.
+1. ✅ Updates a survey result with provided data if no record exists yet.
-1. ⛔ Returns 200 with survey data
+1. ✅ Returns 204 on success

 ## Exceptions: